signify-nz/silverstripe-security-headers/docs/en/02_csp-report.md

 If `enable_reporting` is set to false, the value of `use_report_to` (see above) no longer matters

-Note that this also doesn't affect the ability to set the CSP to report-only mode (see [Report-Only mode](#report-only-mode)).
+Note that this also doesn't affect the ability to set the CSP to report-only mode (see [Setting options](#setting-options)).